 “Advertisers love them,” Koo said.
 “Major product placements make the advertisers a star.”

-Last night, the U.S. Securities and Exchange Commission approved Youku’s bid to acquire Tudou Holdings Ltd. (TUDO), which also operates a Chinese video website, Koo said during an onstage interview.
+Last night, the U.S. Securities and Exchange Commission approved Youku’s bid to acquire Tudou Holdings Ltd. (TUDO:US), which also operates a Chinese video website, Koo said during an onstage interview.
 The approval puts Youku closer to owning more than half of the market share for online video in China, Koo said.

 Tudou will keep its own name and branding after the acquisition, he said.